 Climate alert in the Amazon: 'The tipping point is here and now'

-Scientists warn that the jungle will turn into a savannah sooner than expected.
+Scientists warn that the jungle will turn into a savanna sooner than expected.
 Do we still have a chance?

 Two of the world's most renowned climate change experts, Thomas Lovejoy and Carlos Nobre, stated in a joint editorial published in Science Advances: